Brendandaly3/HIST/docs/Sources/@driscollkevinTheBirthOfTheModemWorld2022.md

 ----
 #### Summary & Key Take Aways

 The article talks about the history of bulletin board systems and their impact on the early days of the internet.
-BBS were computer systems that were userd to dial in and allow people to communicate with each other through text-based forums and messaging systems.
+BBS were computer systems that were used to dial in and allow people to communicate with each other through text-based forums and messaging systems.
 They were popular in the 1980s and 1990s before being overtaken by the rise of the internet.

 Also included is an interview with Jason Scott, a archivist who has been collecting BBS software and data for many years.
 Scott talks about the importance of BBS as a precursor and its effect on todays internet.